malishav/OSCOAP/draft-selander-ace-object-security.md

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Length is determined by the Algorithm.
 Immutable.

 * Recipient IV.
-Byte string containing the static IV to verify messages received.
+Byte string containing the context IV to verify messages received.
 Length is determined by Algorithm.
 Immutable.

 * Recipient Sequence Number.
 Non-negative integer enumerating the COSE objects received, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
 Initialized to 0.
 Maximum value is determined by Algorithm.